Refractive Index Testing

 Refractive Index Testing at Boston BioProducts

-• Sample Compatibility: Verify that the samples are compatible with the refractometer, particularly the prism.
+• Sample Compatibility: We ensure all samples are compatible with the refractometer to prevent measurement interference.

 Considerations and Limitations of Refractometer Testing